calccrypto/OpenPGP/README.txt

     not this one (yet).

-    If for some reason the program cannot operate on some data properly, an exception of value 1 will be thrown, with an error message written to stderr.
+    If for some reason the program cannot operate on some data properly, an exception will be thrown.